maciejmiklas/led-display/README.md

 ```

 ## Static Text
+Now we will display static text, actually those are going to be two independent lines.
 <img src="/doc/img/dispStatic.jpg" width="300px"/>

 Here you can find Arduino sketch containing whole example: [StaticText](/examples/StaticText).

-Your sketch needs setup method as we've already seen above.
-So we are assuming that you have already created *Display* and now you would like to show simple text.
-For this you should use class class *StaticText8x8*, it could look like this one:
+Your sketch needs setup method as we've already seen above, so we will not discus it again.
+In order to display text you should use class class *StaticText8x8*.
+Font is defined in class: [Font8x8](https://github.com/maciejmiklas/LEDDisplay/blob/master/Font8x8.cpp), each character has 8x8 pixels.

+Your code could look like this one:

 ``` cpp
 StaticText8x8 *sta1;